Novel Policy Seeking with Constrained Optimization: Methods

 However, directly applying IPM is computationally expensive and numerically unstable.
-Luckily, in the RL paradigm where the learning of an agent is determined by the experiences used in the calculation of policy gradients, a more natural way can thus be used.
-Specifically, since the learning process is based on sampled transitions, we can simply bound the collected transitions in the feasible region by permitting previously trained $M$ policies $\theta_i \in \Theta_{\text{ref}}, i=1,2,...,M$ sending termination signals during the training process of new agents.
+In this work, we propose a simple yet novel heuristic method that resembles the idea of barrier methods: we implicitly apply such barrier terms by providing termination signals in interactions with the environments.
+Our method can be regarded as revising the primal task MDP into a new one in which the behaviors of agents must satisfy novelty constraints.
+Specifically, in the RL paradigm, the learning procedure of an agent is determined by the experiences collected during interactions with the environment and the sampling strategy used to filter experiences in the calculation of policy gradients.
+Since the learning process is based on sampled transitions, a more natural way can thus be used to perform the constrained optimization.
+We can simply bound the collected transitions in the feasible region by permitting previously trained $M$ policies $\theta_i \in \Theta_{\text{ref}}, i=1,2,...,M$ sending termination signals during the training process of new agents.
 In other words, we implicitly bound the feasible region by terminating any new agent that steps outside it.

 Consequently, during the training process, all valid samples we collected are inside the feasible region, which means these samples are less likely to appear in previously trained policies.
-At the end of the training, we then naturally obtain a new policy that has sufficient novelty.
+At the end of the training, we obtain a new policy that has sufficient novelty.
 In this way, we no longer need to consider the trade-off between intrinsic and extrinsic rewards deliberately.
-The learning process of IPD is thus more robust and no longer suffers from objective inconsistency.
+The learning process of IPD is thus more robust and no longer suffers from the objective inconsistency. \begin{remark} [Reward-Shaping-Agnostic Novelty Seeking] IPD is a gradient-free method with regard to the novelty reward. \end{remark} Remark 1 is an important property that only IPD owns.
+For other approaches, including both multi-objective approaches and constrained optimization approaches, an elaborated design of the novelty reward function is needed, e.g., it can be any monotonic increasing function of $\overline{D}^{\overline{\rho}}_W$.
+While it is well-known that reward shaping~\citep{randlov1998learning,laud2004theory} is in general a non-trivial work that requires domain knowledge~\citep{vinyals2019grandmaster,akkaya2019solving,berner2019dota,elbarbari2021ltlf}, such an additional novelty-reward term further increases the burden of proper reward design.

+Differently, the seeking of novelty in IPD does not require any (policy) gradient information that flows from the novelty reward, therefore, the selection of reward scaling function is agnostic to the performance of IPD.
+IPD learns to become novel in a passive manner, i.e., an episode will be terminated whenever the averaged step-wise novelty is lower than a given threshold.
+Searching in a constant hyper-parameter space is at least tractable while searching in a monotonically increasing functional reward shaping class~\citep{zhang2019learning} is not -- let alone IPD works well with a default novelty threshold parameter $r_0=$ averaged differences between PPO policies.